abivia/colorspace/readme.md

 This is a revisit of a library that was written for PHP 4, revised for PHP 5, now rewritten for PHP 8.1+.

-It allows conversions between colors in RGB and HSL spaces, including parsing CSS colors in both "legacy" and "modern" syntax.
+It allows conversions between colors in RGB, HSL, and HSB (aka HSV) spaces, including parsing RGB/HSL CSS colors in both "legacy" and "modern" syntax.
 The library also supports a variety of color manipulation operations (blend, difference, posterize, etc.)